Gu Lin Ruei-yang

 Gu Lin Ruei-yang (古林睿煬; born 12 June 2000) is a Taiwanese professional baseball pitcher for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball (NPB).
 He previously played in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions.

 Amateur career

-Born on 12 June 2000, Gu Lin Ruei-yang was introduced to baseball by coach Lai Chao-jung as a student of Taichung Chung-Hsiao Elementary School, located the city's West District.
+Gu Lin was born in Taichung City on 12 June 2000, and was introduced to baseball by coach Lai Chao-jung while attending Taichung Chung-Hsiao Elementary School, located the city's West District.
 While attending Taichung Municipal Chung-Shan Junior High School, Gu Lin pitched in the 2014 and 2015 editions of the Junior League World Series.
 This resulted in two straight wins for Taichung Chung-Shan at the tournament, and three consecutive championships for Taiwanese teams overall.
 Gu Lin continued his baseball career at Taoyuan Municipal Ping Jen Senior High School, and pitched one game during the 2017 U-18 Baseball World Cup.